-However, OEA analyzed Impact survey responses for schools in which both principals and teachers responded and found an average gap of 27.9 percentage points between principals' and teachers' positive responses on questions related to support from school leadership on the 2022 Impact Survey, as shown in Table 2.12.
+However, OEA analyzed Impact Survey responses for schools in which both principals and teachers responded and found an average gap of 27.9 percentage points between principals' and teachers' positive responses on questions related to support from school leadership on the 2022 Impact Survey, as shown in Table 2.13.

-Table 2.12

-Percent Positive Responses On Kentucky Impact Survey Items Regarding

-Support From School Administrators
+Table 2.13 Percentage Of Positive Responses On Kentucky Impact Survey Items Regarding Support From School Administrators, By Position 2022

-By Position, 2022

-Survey Item Principals Teachers Difference The available professional development opportunities at the respondent's 90.7% 45.9% 44.8% school are extremely to quite valuable.
+Percentage Point Survey Item Principals Teachers Difference The available professional development opportunities at the respondent's 90.7% 45.9% 44.8 school are extremely to quite valuable.
 Working with the leadership team is extremely to quite motivating.
-95.5% 58.0% 37.5% Respondent learns a tremendous amount or quite a bit from the teacher evaluation process at their school.
-84.5% 48.4% 36.2% School leaders are extremely or quite responsive to feedback.
-96.7% 60.8% 35.9% A tremendous amount or quite a bit of trust exists between school leaders and faculty.
-95.7% 65.0% 30.8% Feedback on teaching is extremely to quite useful.
-92.0% 62.5% 29.5% School leaders are extremely to quite supportive when the respondent faces challenges at work.
-98.5% 72.5% 26.0% School leadership treats the faculty extremely to quite fairly.
-99.1% 74.2% 24.9% Overall, the school has been extremely to quite supportive of the respondent's growth as a teacher.
-97.2% 72.7% 24.5% School leaders care about the respondent as an individual a tremendous amount or quite a bit.
-98.9% 76.1% 22.7% The respondent is extremely to quite confident that school leaders have the best interests of the school in mind.
-78.1% 21.0% School leaders are extremely to quite respectful towards the respondent.
-99.3% 84.7% 14.6% School leaders are extremely to quite understanding when challenges arise 99.1% 85.1% in the respondent's personal life.
-14.0% Average number of responses 539 15,402
+95.5 58.0 37.5 Respondent learns a tremendous amount or quite a bit from the teacher evaluation process at their school.
+84.5 48.4 36.2 School leaders are extremely or quite responsive to feedback.
+96.7 60.8 35.9 A tremendous amount or quite a bit of trust exists between school leaders and faculty.
+95.7 65.0 30.8 Feedback on teaching is extremely to quite useful.
+92.0 62.5 29.5 School leaders are extremely to quite supportive when the respondent faces challenges at work.
+98.5 72.5 26.0 School leadership treats the faculty extremely to quite fairly.
+99.1 74.2 24.9 Overall, the school has been extremely to quite supportive of the respondent's growth as a teacher.
+97.2 72.7 24.5 School leaders care about the respondent as an individual a tremendous amount or quite a bit.
+98.9 76.1 22.7 The respondent is extremely to quite confident that school leaders have the best interests of the school in mind.
+99.1 78.1 21.0 School leaders are extremely to quite respectful toward the respondent.
+99.3 84.7 14.6 School leaders are extremely to quite understanding when challenges arise in the respondent's personal life.
+99.1 85.1 14.0 Average number of responses 539 15,402